CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 ********************************************************************************************************************************
 												 NEXT STEPS SPRINT 1
-												 to be compleeted in sprint 2
+												 to be completed in sprint 2
 ********************************************************************************************************************************